 Reason #6: You’ll receive custom protocols unique to YOU

-All holistic and functional dietitians understand and acknowledge that one size doesn’t fit all.
+All holistic and functional dietitians understand and acknowledge that one size doesn’t fit all!
+We believe in bio-individuality.

 (This can be done with or without functional nutrition lab testing.)

-Reason #7: A holistic dietitian will teach you how to live more optimally
+Reason #7: An integrative dietitian will teach you how to live more optimally

 Health is more than the absence of disease!

-Holistic RDNs have a burning desire to help people live optimally and support your overall health and wellbeing on all levels (physical, mental, emotional and spiritual).
+Integrative RDNs have a burning desire to help you live optimally and support your overall health and wellbeing on all levels (physical, mental, emotional and spiritual).

-What to expect when working with a holistic dietitian
+What to expect when working with an integrative dietitian nutritionist

 - Adopting a holistic mindset (which sets the stage for sustainable behavior/lifestyle changes)